THE AVOIDER

 Unopened Mail

 Bills, statements, tax letters — they accumulate.
-You will get to them.
+They will get dealt with.
 Just not today.
-Not when you are already stressed.
+Not when already stressed.
 Tomorrow.
 Next week.

 Vague Financial Awareness

 You know roughly what you earn.
 Roughly what you spend.
 Roughly what you owe.
-Exact numbers require looking directly at the thing you are avoiding.
+Exact numbers require looking directly at the thing being avoided.

 The Crisis Cycle